provipoggies20/thesis-games-and-tests/README.md

 # thesis-games-and-tests
+*Some files are missing because of file upload limit.
+Sorry for this inconvenience.
+Please reach out to me so I can send you the full files.

 Contents of our Final Thesis as a Game Developer.
 A various games and tests particularly to compare RNGs.
 So the overall focus of our thesis is to compare, differentiate, and understand the two (2) types of RNGs in C++; we picked Pseudo's rand() and Uniform's unifom_int_dist().